Ralph Dutton, 8th Baron Sherborne: Baron Sherborne

 A great-grandson of John Dutton, 2nd Baron Sherborne, Ralph Dutton became the 8th Baron Sherborne on the death of his cousin Charles Dutton, 7th Baron Sherborne, in 1982.
 With no direct heirs and unmarried, he gave his estate, including Hinton Ampner, to the National Trust on his death on 20 April 1985.

 Books

-Dutton wrote the book A Hampshire Manor that chronicles the history of the manor at Hinton Ampner and its gardens.
-The book also includes, under the chapter on the 18th century, details concerning the well-documented haunting.
+Dutton wrote the book A Hampshire Manor, which chronicles the history of the manor at Hinton Ampner and its gardens.
+The book also includes, in the chapter on the 18th century, details concerning the well-documented haunting.

 Other non-fiction books by Dutton: